 Last fall Andrew made his second trip to Doha, Qatar to lecture on journalism and photography at the Qatar Leadership Conference sponsored by Northwestern University, Georgetown University and the Qatar Foundation.

-Howard Jones joined the John Burroughs School faculty in 1987.
-He has a B.A. from Kenyon College, and an M.F.A. from Ohio University.
-He currently teaches Painting and Drawing, Advanced Painting and Drawing, 7th and 8th grade Foundation Program, Photography and Printmaking.
-He is an advisor and club sponsor.
+Ashley Oates joined the John Burroughs School faculty in 2017.
+She has a BFA from Memphis Collage of Art, and an MFA from University of North Carolina Chapel Hill.
+She currently teaches Painting and Drawing, Advanced Painting and Drawing, 7th and 8th grade Foundation Program, Photography and Printmaking.